sendgrid/wordpress/readme.txt

 You can also set default values for the "Name", "Sending Address" and the "Reply Address", so that you don't need to set these headers every time you want to send an email from your application.

 You can set the template ID to be used in all your emails on the settings page or you can set it for each email in headers.

+You can have an individual email sent to each recipient by setting x-smtpapi-to in headers: `'x-smtpapi-to: address1@sendgrid.com,address2@sendgrid.com'`.
+Note: when using SMTP method you need to have also the `to` address set(this may be dummy data since will be overwritten with the addresses from x-smtpapi-to) in order to be able to send emails.

 Emails are tracked and automatically tagged for statistics within the SendGrid Dashboard.
 You can also add general tags to every email sent, as well as particular tags based on selected emails defined by your requirements.